SciencesPo/isari/data_specs/role_access.md

 Inside one research unit by default everyone can write any information.

 **Curriculum Vitae isolation**
-Curriculum Vitae (i.e. people data model) can be read by all research unit members.
+Curriculum Vitae (i.e. people data model) can be read only by all research unit members.
-Only the admins (local or global) and the Curriculum Vitae author can write.
+Only the admins (local or global), the research editors and the Curriculum Vitae author can write.
+This rule is expressed in (role_access.json)[role_access.json] with the *other_people* key.

 **Central point of view**
 The research unit isolation has tow exceptions in the Central roles: